What exactly happens behind the scenes when you create an object with new?

 .
 A constructor looks like a method

-, but is not a regular method.
+, but it’s not a regular method.

 How to recognize a constructor in C# code: